 If you plan on taking Psychology papers while you are away and would like these to count towards your Otago Psychology degree, there is specific information that you need to know.
 Please read the important information given here carefully.

 Not all the University's exchange partners offer Psychology papers that can be credited towards an Otago degree.
-Below you will find a list of University exchange partners that the Psychology Department approves for overseas study.

 What happens if I am accepted into the Exchange Programme?

-Once you are accepted into the Exchange Programme and have an overseas university, there are a number of steps you need to take.
-DO NOT LEAVE THIS TO THE LAST MINUTE!
 Aim to complete these steps at least 3 weeks before your Learning Agreement needs to be signed.

 - how many semesters you will be studying overseas (S1, S2 or full year)

-Put together information to give to the Psychology Exchange Adviser
+Step 2: Put together information to give to the Psychology Exchange Adviser

 This should include: